New Mexico Adoption Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Adoption can be a happy time in the life of the newly expanded family.
-But, if you're considering adoption, you may have noticed how the adoption process can be complicated.
-Each state regulates who can adopt, who can be adopted, and other requirements for adoption.
+Adoption should be a happy time for people in a newly expanded adoptive family.
+But if you're considering adoption, you should know that the adoption process can be complex.
+Every state regulates who can adopt, how the process works, and other requirements for adoption.

-This is a brief introduction to adoption laws in New Mexico.
+This is a brief introduction to the adoption laws in New Mexico.
+We'll explain how adoption works in the State of New Mexico.
+We will also provide links to New Mexico's adoption statutes.

-The following table details the main adoption laws in New Mexico.
+The following table details the adoption laws in New Mexico.

 ---|---|

-Note: State laws are revised regularly, so please contact a lawyer or conduct your own legal research to verify these adoption laws.
+Note: State laws regularly change, so contact a family law attorney or conduct legal research to verify your state's adoption laws.

 Related Resources for Adoption Laws